cdandre2010/MultiAgentTradingSystemV2/PROGRESS.md

 3. ✅ Issue 3.1.3: Indicator Calculation Service - Completed!
 4. ✅ Issue 3.2: Data/Feature Agent Implementation - Completed!
 5. ✅ Issue 3.2.1: ConversationalAgent Integration with Data/Feature Agent - Completed!

-With these essential backend components now in place, our focus shifts to:
+6. ✅ Issue 1.4: Basic Frontend Implementation - Completed!

-1. 🔄 Issue 1.4: Basic Frontend Implementation - In Progress
+With these essential components now in place, our focus shifts to:
-2. 🔄 Issue 3.2.2: Frontend Visualization Components for Data/Feature Agent
+1. 🔄 Issue 3.2.2: Frontend Visualization Components for Data/Feature Agent
-3. 🔄 Code Generation Agent implementation
+2. 🔄 Code Generation Agent implementation
-4. 🔄 Backtesting engine implementation
+3. 🔄 Backtesting engine implementation

-We need to complete Issue 1.4 (Basic Frontend) before implementing Issue 3.2.2 (Frontend Visualization Components) since we need the foundational React infrastructure in place first.
-This will provide the necessary structure for the specialized visualization components we plan to build.
+Now that we have the foundational React infrastructure in place with authentication components, routing, and API client, we can proceed with implementing the specialized visualization components for the Data/Feature Agent integration.

 These components create a robust foundation for market data processing, feature generation, and visualization, which are essential for strategy development and backtesting.